Cold-core low: Importance to tropical cyclones

 At the 500 hPa level, the air temperature averages −7 °C (18 °F) within the tropics, but air in the tropics is normally dry at this level, giving the air room to wet-bulb, or cool as it moistens, to a more favorable temperature that can then support convection.
-A wetbulb temperature at 500 hPa in a tropical atmosphere of -13.2 C is required to initiate convection if the water temperature is 26.5 C, and this temperature requirement increases or decreases proportionally by 1 °C in the sea surface temperature for each 1 °C change at 500 hpa.
+A wet-bulb temperature at 500 hPa in a tropical atmosphere of -13.2 C is required to initiate convection if the water temperature is 26.5 C, and this temperature requirement increases or decreases proportionally by 1 °C in the sea surface temperature for each 1 °C change at 500 hpa.
 Under a cold cyclone, 500 hPa temperatures can fall as low as -30 C, which can initiate convection even in the driest atmospheres.
 This also explains why moisture in the mid-levels of the troposphere, roughly at the 500 hPa level, is normally a requirement for development.
 However, when dry air is found at the same height, temperatures at 500 hPa need to be even colder as dry atmospheres require a greater lapse rate for instability than moist atmospheres.
 At heights near the tropopause, the 30-year average temperature (as measured in the period encompassing 1961 through 1990) was −77 °C (−132 °F).